calderhaubrich/GEMX-1/README.md

 export LD_LIBRARY_PATH=$PETSC_PATH/lib:$LD_LIBRARY_PATH
 ```

+Reload the terminal environment so PETSc and GEMX can be compiled using ```source ~/.bashrc```.

 Then configure PETSc to install to the chosen path:
 ```bash
 ./configure --prefix=$PETSC_PATH/install --with-debugging=0 --with-cc=mpicc --with-cxx=mpicxx --with-fc=mpif90 COPTFLAGS='-O3' CXXOPTFLAGS='-O3' FOPTFLAGS='-O3'
 ```
+This should set PETSc to be compiled with the Nvidia compilers given the Nvidia environment paths above.

-Finally, follow the output PETSc instructions to make and install.
+Finally, follow the instructions output by PETSc to further make and install the library.

 Then one can make from the GEMX src directory.